 Your guinea pigs will also need some hidey holes since they will run for cover as soon as you put them in their new home.
 This helps them feel settled so is an important part of making your piggies feel comfortable.
 If you’ve done your homework you’ll already know what they are used to.
-Otherwise you can’t go wrong with some plastic ice cream tubs turned over with a hole cut out or even better a pigloo!
+Otherwise, you can’t go wrong with some plastic ice cream tubs turned over with a hole cut out or even better a pigloo!